📃 July 2015 release notes

 <input type="hidden">

-HTML element represents a form field that is not displayed visually on the page.
-Learn more. -
+HTML element represents a form field that is not shown visually but is still included in the form submission. -

 <input type="image">

-HTML element represents an image which can be used to submit a form.
-Learn more. -
+HTML element is an image that can be used to submit a form, like the<input type="submit">

 <input type="number">